Cornerback24/Blender-NLA-Midi-Copier/README.md

 ### Other Tools Panel

 This panel contains tools that are not necessarily related to Midi.
-It can be hidden in the add-ons preferences.
+It can be hidden in the add-ons's preferences.

 <details>
 <summary>